Deferring architecture decisions

 From Synchronous to Asynchronous processing

-When we learned more about user amounts and usage patterns we started to move more to asynchronous processing in a background.
-Our application contained many functionalities which didn't require an immediate response back to user after submit so transition to asynchronous processing was a clear choice.
+When we learned more about user amounts and usage patterns we started to move more to asynchronous processing in the background.
+Our application contained many functionalities that didn't require an immediate response back to the user after submission so transition to asynchronous processing was a clear choice.

-It was easy to start with synchronous processing and move to asynchronous when we had more information about the peeks and patterns.
+It was easy to start with synchronous processing and move to asynchronous when we had more information about the peaks and patterns.

-This wasn't an easy journey but overall project was a succesful.
-I think deferred decision making process enabled that we always started with a small and maybe simpler solution which required less work.
+This wasn't an easy journey but overall project was successful.
+I think the deferred decision-making process enabled us to always start with a small and maybe simpler solution which required less work.
 I believe that this guided also us a direction to avoid over-engineering.
-Of course this didn't happen without pain and problems but we managed to solve them because we were allowed to refactor and change the direction.
-Time to market was the most important KPI for us and I believe that deferred decision making process helped to achieve this.
+Of course, this didn't happen without pain and problems but we managed to solve them because we were allowed to refactor and change the direction.
+Time to market was the most important KPI for us and I believe that the deferred decision-making process helped to achieve this.

 Modular monolith architecture in the beginning